Kleissl/HollowRC/README.md

 * Positive T (torsion) yields counter-clockwise shear flow

 ## Issues
-If you experience a problem with the application package please raise an issue on this GitHub repository.
+If you experience a problem with the application please provide the feedback by raising an issue on this GitHub repository ([New issue](https://github.com/Kleissl/HollowRC/issues/new)).

 ## Versioning
 For the versions available, see the [tags on this repository](https://github.com/Kleissl/HollowRC/tags).